 TEACHING: I currently teach classes part time at Johnson County Community College Continuing Ed (profile) throughout the Fall and Winter.
 Search for "Guinn" to see my current classes and join us!
 Here is a full list of the classes I teach, with some outlines and resources.

 Thank you for visiting my resume/portfolio site!
-I am a technology professional with many skills to offer.
-My work history has primarly included positions as a full-stack PHP web developer, which includes front-end and back-end programming, database, web graphics and design.
-I also have skills in photography, audio/video editing, social media, work as a business analyst and I am a technical instructor.
-I currently teach part time at Johnson County Community College (JCCC) and work at Fike Corporation as a Business Systems Analyst (programmer/analyst/developer position).
-My first year at Fike was doing Oracle CPQ, and thereafter I was offered an opportunity to do full web stack development.
+I am a diverse technology professional with many skills to offer.
+My work history has primarly included positions as a full-stack web developer, which includes front-end and back-end programming, database, web graphics and design.
+I also have skills in photography, audio/video editing, social media, work as a business analyst, and I am a technical instructor.
+I currently teach part time at Johnson County Community College (JCCC) and most recently, worked at Fike Corporation as a Business Systems Analyst Developer (programmer/analyst full-stack developer position).
+I enjoy the way both of my jobs have fed each other.
+I continue to learn and apply knowledge from both positions.

 Follow the links below to get to know me!

 I would describe myself as technical, passionate and gracious.
 I always strive to give others the benefit of the doubt and practice a longsuffering attitude.
 Many tell me I am easy to work with and I feel that I am usually well liked.
 With respect to work, one of my friends has described me as a technical Swiss Army Knife.
 I think this is an interesting and adequate description.
 I am a bit of a tech-multi-tool and enjoy a diversity of technologies.
 I describe myself as a, "Jack of all trades, master of some."
 This is often what is referred to as a polymath (see definition).
 As an analytical-creative, with a unique perspective on the world, I am fortunate to have numerous skills to offer and I love being able to contribute.
 I am passionate about the web and passionate about people.